Indianspices/Fun-with-C-/README.md

 It is part of C++ STL, and can be used by vector<dtype> name;

 It is the implementation of singly link list at the backend.

+##List
+It is the implementation of doubly link list at the backend.